Lexy Panterra Spices Up Instagram In Bra Top & White Tracksuit While Promoting Upcoming Podcast Episode

-Lexy Panterra took to Instagram to update fans with a couple of new pics of herself.
+Lexy Panterra took to Instagram to update fans with a couple of new pics.
 The entertainer is no stranger to showing off her outfits via the social media platform while promoting upcoming projects she has planned.

-The “Pretty Young Savage” songstress stunned in a tan-colored bra top that displayed her decolletage and midriff.
+The "Pretty Young Savage" songstress stunned in a tan-colored bra top that displayed her decolletage and midriff.
 She wrapped herself up in a white tracksuit top, which was left unzipped.
-Penterra teamed the ensemble with matching high-waisted joggers.
-She accessorized herself with a number of bangles and necklaces, one of which featured a pendant that said “Alexis.”
+Panterra teamed the ensemble with matching high-waisted joggers.
+She accessorized herself with a number of bangles and necklaces, one of which featured a pendant that said "Alexis."

 Panterra painted her nails with a coat of dark polish and showed off the tattoos inked on her left arm.
 She styled half her wavy brunette hair up, leaving the rest down.
-Panterra placed a rectangular Louis Vuitton bag that was covered in their signature print around her neck and let it hang in between her thighs.
+Panterra placed a rectangular Louis Vuitton bag that was covered in the brand's signature print around her neck, letting it hang in between her thighs.

+The 31-year-old treated her followers to two images within one upload.
 In the first shot, she was captured sitting down on a soft blue sofa with her legs parted.
 The rapper raised one hand to the top of her locks and rested the other beside her.
-Panterra gazed directly at the camera lens with a mouth-open expression while sitting next to a pair of black headphones and a raised microphone.
+Panterra gazed directly at the camera with a mouth-open expression while sitting next to a pair of black headphones and a raised microphone.

-In the next slide, she sported a similar pose but looked at the camera with a fierce stare.

 In the span of 14 hours, her post racked up more than 11,000 likes over 100 comments, proving to be very popular with her 2.6 million followers.